bytecodealliance/governance/projects/hosted/open-posix-test-suite.md

 >
 > Bytecode Alliance projects must be a secure foundation for others to build upon.
 Transparency and a managed security release process is key to being this foundation.

-The code for this repo will only be used in testing, not in production, and is aiming to help find vulnerabilities.
+The code for these repos will only be used in testing, not in production, and is aiming to help find vulnerabilities.

 ### Semantic Versioning